-Orlando/Photography is a collection of 200 intimate shots of well-known actors, politicians, musicians and other celebrities from the 1950s to 1980 and has been gathered by his son Jim and their friend, film producer Rod Hamilton.
-Sadly as Orlando has suffered a stroke on the day the art publishers gave the nod to publish his artwork, I had the opportunity to interview his son Jim, who kindly accepted to elaborate about one of the best photography books that makes a great gift.
+Orlando/Photography is a collection of 200 intimate shots of well-known actors, politicians, musicians, and other celebrities from the 1950s to 1980.
+It has been gathered by his son Jim and their friend, film producer Rod Hamilton.
+Sadly as Orlando has suffered a stroke on the day the art publishers gave the nod to publish his artwork, I had the opportunity to interview his son Jim.
+The latter kindly agreed to elaborate on one of the best photography books that makes a great gift.

 Jupilings: How did it happen and what made you decide to publish the Orlando/photography collection-